tteck/Proxmox/README.md

 ```
 Save and exit the editor with “Ctrl+O”, “Enter” and “Ctrl+X”

-⚙️ **Import Data From a Existing Home Assistant LXC to another Home Assistant LXC**
+⚙️ **Copy Data From a Existing Home Assistant LXC to another Home Assistant LXC**

 Run in the Proxmox Shell
 ```yaml